John Martin Scripps: Trial

 On 7 November, Judge T. S. Sinnathuray adjourned the trial for three days to consider his verdict.
 (Singapore abolished jury trials in 1969.)
 When the trial resumed, the judge was satisfied that the prosecution had made its case and dismissed Martin's version of events.
-He found Martin guilty and sentenced him to death.
+He found Martin guilty and condemned him to death.
 In his verdict, Justice Sinnathuray said:

 I'm satisfied beyond a reasonable doubt that Martin had intentionally killed Lowe.
 After that, he disarticulated Lowe's body into separate parts, and it was he who subsequently disposed of the body parts by throwing them into the river behind the hotel.

 On the evidence, I had no difficulty to find that it was Martin who was concerned with the deaths of Sheila and Darin and for the disposal of their body parts found in different sites in Phuket.
 The disarticulation of the body parts of Lowe, Sheila and Darin have the hallmark signs of having been done by the same person.
 Altogether, this similar fact evidence reinforces the decision I have made, for it puts beyond doubt that Martin is guilty on the charge of murder.

 The sentence of this court upon you is that you will be taken from this place to a lawful prison and taken to a place to be hanged by the neck until you are dead.
 And may the Lord have mercy on your soul.

 Execution

 Withdrawal of appeal

 On 15 November 1995, Martin announced he would appeal against the sentence.
 He dropped the appeal without giving an explanation on 4 January 1996, four days before it was to have been heard.
-He turned down a subsequent chance to petition the President of Singapore for clemency, saying that he was impatient to be executed.
+He turned down a subsequent chance to petition then President of Singapore Ong Teng Cheong for clemency, saying that he was impatient to be executed.